-The board of directors of Harrison REMC has approved paying capital credits in 2018 in the amount of $1.25 million for patronage allocated in the remainder of 1981, all of 1982 and a portion of 1983.The board is excited to return your investment in your electric cooperative with this capital credit retirement.
-As a… Continue reading.
+The board of directors of Harrison REMC has approved paying capital credits in the amount of $1 million for the remainder of 1986 and a portion of 1987 capital credit allocations.The board is excited to return your investment in your electric cooperative with this capital credit retirement.
+As a member of Harrison REMC during these… Continue reading.

 Q: What’s the difference between allocated and retired capital credits?
 A: Allocated capital credits appear as an entry on the permanent financial records of the co-op and reflect your equity or ownership in Harrison REMC.
 When capital credits are retired, a check or bill credit is issued to you and your equity in the co-op… Continue reading.